Chiang Mai

 Scooter rental is very easy and scooters and motorbikes can be rented at almost every corner; helmets however are a problem.
 Motorcycle helmets are usually free with a motorcycle rental; but most of them are low quality helmets and may not fit very well.
 Many drivers in Thailand wear horribly bad helmets which are almost useless.
 Take your time to find a good one.
 Wearing a helmet is compulsory and carries a fine of 500 baht.

-daily police checkpoint Chiang Mai.
+police checkpoint Chiang Mai.

 Notice the old blue "Half helmet".